 About Abusir Pyramids

-The Abusir Pyramids, near Cairo in Egypt are fourteen Ancient Egyptian pyramids and named for the House of Osiris: Egyptian god of death and resurrection.
-Built by the pharaohs of the Fifth Dynasty, including those of Sahure, Neferirkare and Nyuserre Ini and, like Saqqara’s pyramids, formed part of the ancient city of Memphis.
+The Abusir Pyramids, near Cairo in Egypt, are 14 Ancient Egyptian pyramids and named for the House of Osiris: Egyptian god of death and resurrection.
+Built by the pharaohs of the Fifth Dynasty, including those of Sahure, Neferirkare and Nyuserre Ini and, like Saqqara’s pyramids, the Abusir Pyramids formed part of the ancient city of Memphis.

-One or two of the Abusir Pyramids are relatively well preserved, notably that of Nyuserre Ini.
-However, overall Abusir’s pyramids are not as impressive, nor as large, as those in Giza, Saqqara and Dahshur.
-This is in part due to the inferior quality of the construction and stones used.
-Having said this, Abusir is a much quieter and less tourist-targeted site of Abusir still provides visitors with a worthwhile glimpse into the ancient Egyptian world.
+Several of the Abusir Pyramids are relatively well preserved, particularly that of Nyuserre Ini.
+Overall, Abusir’s pyramids are not as impressive as those in Giza, Saqqara and Dahshur, in part due to the lower quality of the construction and stones used.
+Nonetheless, the quieter and less tourist-targeted site of Abusir still provides visitors with a worthwhile glimpse into the ancient Egyptian world.